mascip/X11-forwarding-with-phusion-baseimage/README.md

 In the **ubuntu-nsenter** folder, I use nsenter instead of SSH.

 In the **ubuntu-x11-port** folder, I run the program directly with the CMD command in the Dockerfile

+In the **phusion-nsenter** folder, I use nsenter with a phusion-baseimage image.